Michele-Minervini/better-scientific-code/README.md

 ## 📖 About

-This repository serves as a living knowledge base for my journey in **Computational Physics** and **Research Software Engineering**.
+This repository serves as a living knowledge base documenting my journey toward becoming a well-rounded scientist, supported by computational tools.

-As researchers, we often start by hacking together Jupyter Notebooks to get a quick result.
+As researchers, we often start by hacking together code scripts to get a quick result.
 But as simulations grow in complexity, “hacky” code becomes a liability.
 It becomes hard to debug, hard to reproduce, and impossible to scale.

-The goal of this handbook is to document the transition from **“running cells”** to **“building software.”**
+The goal of this handbook is to document the transition from informal computational experimentation to systematic software engineering practices.

 ## 🎯 Objectives

 1. **Reproducibility**
-   Move from manual execution in notebooks to automated, version-controlled scripts.
+   Move from manually executed, undocumented scripts to automated, version-controlled workflows.

-2. **Robustness**
+3. **Robustness**
    Learn tools (debuggers, unit tests, linters) that catch errors before they waste days of compute time.

-3. **Efficiency**
+4. **Efficiency**
    Master the terminal and CLI workflow to run simulations on any machine (from laptop to cluster).

-4. **Clarity**
+5. **Clarity**
    Write code that my *future self* can read and understand six months from now.

 ## 🗂️ Structure